edgelesssys/contrast/docs/docs/howto/encrypted-storage.md

 aware of the differences in security implications of the workload secrets for the data owner and the workload owner.
 For more details, see the [Workload Secrets](../architecture/secrets.md#workload-secrets) documentation.

-## Prerequisites

-- Installed Contrast CLI
-- A running Kubernetes cluster with support for confidential containers, either on [AKS](../getting-started/cluster-setup.md) or on [bare metal](../getting-started/bare-metal.md)

 ## Steps to deploy MySQL with Contrast